HimesGroup/BMIN503_Final_Project/README.md

 This project will be investigating 6 month outcomes in stroke patients who are discharged from the hospital to a nursing home.
 We will formulate 3 models.
 One model will address the question: What factors predict if these patients survive to 6 months?
 The second model will address the question: What factors predict if these patients improve their living situation (either living at home, a relatives or a residential community) or remain in the nursing home?
 The third model will address the question: What factors predict their level of function?
 Are they dependent or not-dependent?

+This repository contains 4 files: The IST_corrected.csv file with all the database data, IST_variables.pdf of the data dictionary, the rmd file with the entire project description and code to run the analysis, and the html file with knited rmd file.

 This repository contains templates for your final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

 1. To start, **fork** this BMIN503_Final_Project repository.